 We have close links with professional accounting bodies and other related organisations.
 We have contribute to thought leadership projects in risk management and risk culture for the Institute of Chartered Accountants in England and Wales (ICAEW) and the Institute for Risk Management (IRM) respectively.

 We were also instrumental in assisting students setting up the Griff Fund Investment Society.
 The first student-led university investment fund in the UK, the society received £10,000 sponsorship from Paul Griffiths, a University of York alumnus and City investor, with which to make real money investments and offer invaluable experience of ‘real world’ investment management.
 All profits are donated to student bursaries and societies.

-A technically demanding subject, we are committed to ensuring students are able to fully understand all aspects of accounting and finance to the highest level and have a reputation for high-quality teaching.
+We have a reputation for high-quality teaching.
+We are committed to ensuring students are able to fully understand all aspects of the technically-demanding subjects of accounting, finance and actuarial science to the highest level.

 At undergraduate level, we are responsible for delivering the BSc degree in Accounting, Business Finance and Management.
 This degree not only provides students with a thorough grounding in Accounting and Finance but also embeds this within the context of Management and Business.
 This context is important for understanding why Accounting and Finance is vital to organisations.
 Students are also able to undertake a placement year as part of the programme.
 Accredited by the Institute of Chartered Accountants in England and Wales (ICAEW) and the Chartered Institute of Management Accountants (CIMA).

 We also deliver the BSc degree in Actuarial Science.
 This degree combines the expertise of the York Management School and the Department of Mathematics, giving you access to world-class academics at the cutting edge of research in their fields.
 You'll learn to develop mathematical models to manage the financial impact of risk and uncertainty.
 Students are also able to undertake a placement year as part of the programme.
 Accredited by the Institute and Faculty of Actuaries.